kyleaupton/kyleaupton/README.md

 ## Hi there 👋

 My day involves coaxing Vue.js into actually updating the DOM when it’s supposed to, rather than when it feels like it.
 Ensuring TypeScript stays content that the codebase isn’t just `any`—only enough to keep things spicy.
 Pushing Node.js to handle more than a few requests without having a meltdown.
-And letting Electron turn web apps into desktop giants, while pretending not to notice the memory it’s quietly hoarding.
+And making use of Electron to convert web apps into desktop apps, while pretending not to notice the memory it’s quietly hoarding.

 <!-- Dark Mode -->
 <div align="center">